Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Twinkle, Twinkle, Little Star

-The lyrics to this classic—heard in pre-schools around the country—come from a poem by Jane Taylor written in 1806.
-With its images of stars and the night sky, along with the disappearing sun, this song is the perfect way to evoke sleep.
+The lyrics to this classic come from a poem by Jane Taylor written in 1806.
+With its images of stars, the night sky, and the disappearing sun, this song is the perfect way to sing your baby to sleep.
 Twinkle, Twinkle, Little Star is a family favourite.
-The words encourage dreaming, wonder, and imagination—all the things we hope our little ones experience as they drift off to sleep.
+The words encourage dreaming, wonder, and imagination, all the things we hope our little ones experience as they drift off to sleep.

 Listen to Twinkle, Twinkle, Little Star on Amazon Music